In Silico Study for Optimizing Intensity and Focality Electrode Configurations for Directional DBS Under Uncertainty

-The general form of the {\em L1-norm regularized L1-norm fitting} (L1L1) method described by Galaz Prieto et. al \citep{galazprieto_2022_L1vsL2, galazprieto_2024_lattice} is an optimization problem designed to minimize a linear objective function of continuous real variables subject to linear constraints.
+The general form of the {\em L1-norm regularized L1-norm fitting} (L1L1) method described by Galaz Prieto et. al \citep{galazprieto_2022_L1vsL2} is a linear programming optimization problem designed to minimize a linear objective function of continuous real variables subject to linear constraints.
 The optimization problem needs to find the best matching between ${\bf y}$, and the focused field via ${\bf L} {\bf y} = {\bf x}$.
 The task is

-The linear constraint \ref{eq:L1L1Method_2} implies that the individual current injection for each $\ell$-th electrode is limited to a $\Gamma$ value; constraint \ref{eq:L1L1Method_3} implies the total current injection flowing through the system is within a safety $\mu$-value limit; and constraint \ref{eq:L1L1Method_4} indicates the total sum of electrical activity from every active electrode in the system must be equal to zero.
+The linear constraint \ref{eq:L1L1Method_2} implies that the individual current injection for each $\ell$-th electrode is limited to a $\gamma$ value; constraint \ref{eq:L1L1Method_3} implies the total current injection flowing through the system is within a safety $\mu$-value limit; and constraint \ref{eq:L1L1Method_4} indicates the total sum of electrical activity from every active electrode in the system must be equal to zero.
 The regularization parameter ${\bf \alpha}$ sets the L1-regularization level regarding a scaling value $\zeta = \| {\bf L} \|_1$.
 The function

 where ${\bf w} = (w_1,w_2, \ldots, w_M)$ sets the {\em nuisance field threshold} $0 \leq \varepsilon \leq 1$ with respect to the scaling value $\nu = \| {\bf x} \|_\infty$, meaning that entries $( {\bf L}_2 {\bf y})_m$ with an absolute value below $\varepsilon \nu$ do not actively contribute to the minimization process due to the threshold.
 The {\em constraint support} index $\{ \, m \, : \, | ( {\bf L}_2 {\bf y})_m | \geq{\varepsilon\nu} \, \}$, i.e., sets the contributing to the value of the objective function.